nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 - ✅ All messages have valid chat and sender relationships
 - ✅ Sender mapping is accurate (sample validation passes)
 - ✅ No orphaned chats or messages
-- ✅ Image messages have corresponding media records
+- ✅ Image messages are correctly flagged with `has_image: true` (media records will be created in Phase 8)
 - ✅ Validation report shows "is_valid": true

 ---